Chamber announces plans for Third of July Parade - Albert Lea Tribune

 Chamber announces plans for Third of July Parade

-The Albert Lea-Freeborn County Chamber of Commerce announced Friday the annual Third of July Parade will take place for the Fourth of July weekend as in years past.
+The Albert Lea-Freeborn County Chamber of Commerce announced Friday the annual Third of July Parade will take place during the Fourth of July festivities as in years past.

 This year’s theme will be “Happier Days Ahead” with Albert Lea native and “Happy Days” actress Marion Ross named as the grand marshal, Chamber Executive Director Shari Jenson said.